ankit-gahlawat-007/VR_Assignment1_Ankit_Gahlawat_PH2024002/README.md

 The script for part 1 is "coins.py". <br />
 It uses the following libraries: _cv2_ and _numpy_. <br />
-To run the script, simply do "python coins.py". <br />
+To run the script, simply run "python coins.py". <br />

 This is the input image: ![a](https://github.com/user-attachments/assets/1d9b54ce-8149-45e7-b070-95fd6aaa9e07)